HimanshuKumarRout/ANIMATED-LOGIN/README.md

 🚀 Features

-.🎨 Clean and modern UI
+*🎨 Clean and modern UI

-.✨ Smooth animations and transitions
+*✨ Smooth animations and transitions

-.📱 Fully responsive design
+*📱 Fully responsive design

-.🔑 User-friendly login form (username & password fields)
+*🔑 User-friendly login form (username & password fields)

-.🖌️ Easy to customize and integrate into projects
+*🖌️ Easy to customize and integrate into projects

 🛠️ Technologies Used

-.HTML5 – Structure of the page
+*HTML5 – Structure of the page

-.CSS3 – Styling, transitions, and animations
+*CSS3 – Styling, transitions, and animations

-.JavaScript (optional) – Form validation / interactive effects
+*JavaScript (optional) – Form validation / interactive effects